zsoliman/phase-2-code-challenge/README.md

 ## Setup

-After cloning down the project:
+After unbundling the project:

 1. Run `npm install` in your terminal.
-2. Run `npm start`.
-This will open both your backend on port `4000` and your React app on port `3000`.
+2. Run `npm run server`.
+This will run your backend on port `8003`.
+3. Run `npm start`.
+This will run your React app on port `8000`.

 In our React application, the data about the new generation of Planeteers is in the `db.json` file.
 This file will mimic an API that follows RESTful conventions.

+Make sure to open [http://localhost:8003/planeteers](http://localhost:8003/planeteers) in the browser to verify that your backend is working before you proceed!

 ## Endpoints

-The base URL for your backend is: `http://localhost:4000`
+The base URL for your backend is: `http://localhost:8003`

 These are the endpoints you might need: